alexjorgef/diatestsuite/tester/README.md

 ```

 * Add the custom scraper
-* Modify the build/Dockerfile-genericCollector file and add these two Dockerfile lines before the RUN go mod tidy step:
+* Modify the build/Dockerfile-genericCollector and the build/Dockerfile-pairDiscoveryService file and add these two Dockerfile lines before the RUN go mod tidy step:

 ```dockerfile
 COPY . /diadata